A Large Recurrent Action Model: xLSTM enables Fast Inference for Robotics Tasks: Experiments

 \subsection{Scaling comparison}

 To conduct our main comparisons, we train our four backbone variants on the full training task mixture of 432 tasks.
 For each architecture backbone, we report performance scores for four model sizes: 16M, 48M, 108M, and 206M parameters.
-We train all models for 200K updates with a batch size of 128 and context length of 50 timesteps.
+We train all models for 200K updates with a batch size of 128 and a context length of 50 timesteps.
 All domains are represented with approximately equal proportion, resulting in 33K updates per domain.
 Additional implementation details and hyperparameters for every backbone variant and model size are available in Appendix \ref{appendix:exp-details}.

 \textbf{Sequence prediction performance.} In Figure \ref{fig:scaling-laws-perf}a, we report the validation set perplexity for all backbones and model sizes averaged over the individual scores from all domains.
-To achieve this, we maintain a hold-out set of trajectories for each training task (2.5\%) and compute the perplexities after every 50K steps.
+To achieve this, we maintain a hold-out set of trajectories for each training task (2.5\%) and compute the perplexities after every 50K steps (see Figure \ref{fig:scaling-laws-perf-seq} for training perplexities).
 Both recurrent backbones outperform the Transformer baseline considerably, especially as the model sizes increase.
-We provide the perplexities on the training set in Figure \ref{fig:scaling-laws-perf-seq}.

 \textbf{Evaluation performance.} During training, we evaluate our agents after every 50K step in all 432 training environments.
 In Figure \ref{fig:scaling-laws-perf}b, we report the resulting normalized performances averaged across all six domains.
 The recurrent backbones outperform the Transformer one across model sizes.
-While xLSTM and Mamba performs similarly at smaller scales, xLSTM tends to outperform Mamba at larger scales (206M).
+While xLSTM and Mamba perform similarly at smaller scales, xLSTM tends to outperform Mamba at larger scales (206M).
 This is an important advantage of xLSTM, as LRAM agents can strongly benefit from more data and consequently larger models.
-Note, that Mamba has a significantly higher number of parameters than competitors.
+Note that Mamba has a significantly higher number of parameters than competitors.
 For the zero-shot evaluation performances on the 37 hold-out tasks, we refer to Figure \ref{fig:hold-out-scalinglaws} in Appendix \ref{appendix:hold-out-tasks}.